Digital application to assist in the monitoring and management of sickle cell disease

 Anemiapp therefore aims to solve the problem of caring for sickle cell patients in the city of Kinshasa.

 This application brings patients in Kinshasa suffering from sickle cell disease closer to their caregivers in order to monitor their health.
 It facilitates the provision of treatment and access to health care.
-Anemiapp is also intended to prevent sickle cell disease through mobile phones, with the patient receiving notifications on health advice and how to avoid attacks.
+Anemiapp is also intended for the therapeutic education of sickle cell disease by mobile phones, with the patient receiving notifications on health advice and how to avoid attacks.